SoftwareAG/webmethods-api-gateway/samples/docker/deploymentscripts/README.md

 # API Gateway docker deployment scripts

-Use these deployment scripts (docker-compose) to deploy various flavors of API Gateway (standalone or cluster) and the dependent components like Elasticsearch, Kibana, Terracotta.
+Use these deployment scripts (docker-compose) to deploy various flavors of API Gateway (standalone or cluster) and the dependent components like Elasticsearch, Kibana, Terracotta in docker

 ### Supported Software AG releases
-* API Gateway 10.3 and above
+* API Gateway 10.5 and above

 ### Supported platforms
 All supported Windows and UNIX platforms.

-### Supported use cases
+### Sample use cases given
 * Deployment of
     * API Gateway standalone - single container
     * API Gateway cluster with three containers